Ultra-high vacuum: Overview

 Hydrogen and carbon monoxide are the most common background gases in a well-designed, well-baked UHV system.
 Both Hydrogen and CO diffuse out from the grain boundaries in stainless steel.
 Helium could diffuse through the steel and glass from the outside air, but this effect is usually negligible due to the low abundance of He in the atmosphere.

 Measurement

 Pressure

-Measurement of high vacuum is done using a nonabsolute gauge that measures a pressure-related property of the vacuum, for example, its thermal conductivity.
+Measurement of high vacuum is done using a nonabsolute gauge that measures a pressure-related property of the vacuum.
 See, for example, Pacey.
 These gauges must be calibrated.
 The gauges capable of measuring the lowest pressures are magnetic gauges based upon the pressure dependence of the current in a spontaneous gas discharge in intersecting electric and magnetic fields.

 UHV pressures are measured with an ion gauge, either of the hot filament or inverted magnetron type.

 Leak rate

 In any vacuum system, some gas will continue to escape into the chamber over time and slowly increase the pressure if it is not pumped out.
 This leak rate is usually measured in mbar L/s or torr L/s.
 While some gas release is inevitable, if the leak rate is too high, it can slow down or even prevent the system from reaching low pressure.

 There are a variety of possible reasons for an increase in pressure.
 These include simple air leaks, virtual leaks, and desorption (either from surfaces or volume).
 A variety of methods for leak detection exist.
 Large leaks can be found by pressurizing the chamber, and looking for bubbles in soapy water, while tiny leaks can require more sensitive methods, up to using a tracer gas and specialized Helium mass spectrometer.